 Here are some tips to help you prepare your entry for The PIEoneer Awards:

-- You can nominate yourself/your own organisation, or you can nominate someone else/another organisation, although the vast majority of entries we receive are self-nominations.
+• You can nominate your own or another organisation, although the vast majority of entries we receive are self-nominations.
 The only exception to this is the Outstanding contribution to the industry award, which cannot be a self-nomination.

-- When completing your entry form(s), please be aware that formatting from Word won't transfer onto the online form.
+• When completing your entry form(s), please be aware that formatting from Word won't transfer onto the online form.
 This includes styled content, such as bold and underlining.
 If you prefer to prepare your entry offline and then copy and paste your answers into the online form, we suggest you do this using plain text from either TextEdit or Notepad.

 This is how the scoring works:

-- A team of PIE staff will put together a shortlist of finalists for each category by reviewing and scoring the information provided on the entry forms.
-A maximum of eight shortlisted finalists for each award will be selected.
+• A team of PIE staff will put together a shortlist of finalists for each category by reviewing and scoring the information provided on the entry forms.
+A maximum of nine shortlisted finalists for each award will be selected.

-- Each question has an equal weighting and will be scored out of a maximum 10 points.
-The scores for each question are added together, and the six entries with the highest cumulative scores in each category will be selected as finalists.
+• Each question has an equal weighting and will be scored out of a maximum 10 points.
+The scores for each question are added together and the entries with the highest cumulative scores in each category will be selected as finalists.

-- They will score in the same way - by giving a score out of 10 to each question.
+• They will score in the same way - by giving a score out of 10 to each question.
 The entry with the highest cumulative score across all the judges will be selected as the winner for that category.
 If there is more than one entry with the highest cumulative score, they will be selected as joint winner.
 The entries with the second and third highest cumulative scores will be selected as highly commended finalists.